QIAGEN’s (QGEN) “Neutral” Rating Reiterated at DZ Bank

-DZ Bank restated their neutral rating on shares of QIAGEN (NYSE:QGEN) in a research report report published on Thursday morning, Borsen Zeitung reports.
+DZ Bank reissued their neutral rating on shares of QIAGEN (NYSE:QGEN) in a research report released on Wednesday morning, Borsen Zeitung reports.

-Institutional investors and hedge funds have recently bought and sold shares of the company.
-LPL Financial LLC raised its holdings in QIAGEN by 106.7% in the third quarter.
-LPL Financial LLC now owns 11,369 shares of the company’s stock worth $594,000 after buying an additional 5,868 shares during the last quarter.
-SG Americas Securities LLC purchased a new position in QIAGEN in the third quarter worth about $277,000.
-O Shaughnessy Asset Management LLC raised its holdings in QIAGEN by 53.0% in the third quarter.
-O Shaughnessy Asset Management LLC now owns 1,172 shares of the company’s stock worth $61,000 after buying an additional 406 shares during the last quarter.
-Morgan Stanley raised its holdings in QIAGEN by 905.0% in the third quarter.
-Morgan Stanley now owns 721,953 shares of the company’s stock worth $37,729,000 after buying an additional 650,114 shares during the last quarter.
-Finally, Polar Capital LLP purchased a new position in QIAGEN in the third quarter worth about $3,377,000.
-43.64% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Fulton Breakefield Broenniman LLC bought a new position in shares of QIAGEN during the 1st quarter valued at $408,000. swisspartners Ltd. bought a new position in shares of QIAGEN during the 4th quarter valued at $613,000.
+Dimensional Fund Advisors LP lifted its holdings in shares of QIAGEN by 39.5% during the 4th quarter.
+Dimensional Fund Advisors LP now owns 60,721 shares of the company’s stock valued at $3,209,000 after buying an additional 17,197 shares during the period.
+Norges Bank bought a new position in shares of QIAGEN during the 4th quarter valued at $208,212,000.
+Finally, UBS Asset Management Americas Inc. lifted its holdings in shares of QIAGEN by 72.2% during the 4th quarter.
+UBS Asset Management Americas Inc. now owns 122,311 shares of the company’s stock valued at $6,464,000 after buying an additional 51,262 shares during the period.
+43.64% of the stock is currently owned by hedge funds and other institutional investors.

 QIAGEN N.V. provides sample to insight solutions that transform biological materials into molecular insights worldwide.
 The company offers primary sample technology consumables, such as nucleic stabilization and purification kits designed for primary sample materials, manual and automated processing for genotyping, gene expression, and viral and bacterial analysis, as well as silica membranes and magnetic bead technologies; secondary sample technology consumables, including kits and components for purification of nucleic acids from secondary sample materials; and instruments for nucleic acid purification and accessories.